Carpal Tunnel Syndrome

 What is Carpal Tunnel Syndrome

-Carpal Tunnel Syndrome is a common, painful, progressive condition that is caused by compression of the median nerve at the wrist area.
+Carpal tunnel syndrome is a common, painful, progressive condition that is caused by compression of the median nerve at the wrist area.

-Carpal Tunnel Syndrome is not a single condition.
+Carpal tunnel syndrome is not a single condition.
 Rather, it is a collection of symptoms commonly caused by other underlying conditions.
 In simple terms, swelling inside the narrow carpal tunnel in the wrist is the cause of the pain.
 A variety of conditions contribute to carpal tunnel syndrome so your doctor will usually look for underlying causes.

-The Carpal Tunnel is a narrow passageway between the wrist and the hand.
+The carpal tunnel is a narrow passageway between the wrist and the hand.
 The wrist bones lie underneath it and the transverse carpal ligament sits over the top.
 Inside the carpal tunnel is the median nerve, which gives feeling to the thumb, index finger, third finger and half of the ring finger.
 Several tendons also pass through this narrow space.
 When swelling occurs, these tendons squash or constrict the large median nerve.
 Symptoms of numbness and pain and reduced function are the result.

 Symptoms of Carpal Tunnel Syndrome

-If you have any of the following symptoms of Carpal Tunnel Syndrome, it's a good idea to make an appointment.
+If you have any of the following symptoms of carpal tunnel syndrome, it's a good idea to make an appointment.
 Early intervention often means treatment is more effective.

 - Weakness in your hand.